-The Biden administration’s support for carbon sequestration is driving an abundance of interest in established companies working in this space.
-Here are six of the best companies for negative emissions technology: Net Power, Quest, Carbon Engineering, Global Thermostat, Climeworks and Carbfix.
+The Biden administration’s support for carbon capture and carbon removal technology is contributing to growing interest in companies working in this space.
+Here are six of the best carbon capture and carbon removal companies for negative emissions technology: Net Power, Quest, Carbon Engineering, Global Thermostat, Climeworks and Carbfix.

-In previous articles I have explored why we need to siphon greenhouse gas out of the atmosphere, assessed carbon capture technologies, the cost and scalability of these technologies.
-In addition to Net Power and Quest, I will review four working examples of carbon capture and sequestration (CCS) technologies These are the most well-established pilot projects and commercial demonstration plants in the world.
+In previous articles I have explored why we need to siphon carbon dioxide out of the atmosphere, assessed carbon capture technologies, and reviewed the cost and scalability of these technologies.
+Net Power and Quest are top companies with carbon capture and storage (CCS) technologies while the other four are working examples of carbon removal technologies.
+These are the most well-established pilot projects and commercial demonstration plants in the world.
 These companies were selected based upon the fact that they all have generated enough data to warrant further scrutiny.
 “These guys actually have something you can measure,” said Princeton’s Pacala (Service, 2018).
 They are proofs of concept which have demonstrated their viability.
 The CO2 which is captured by these technologies can be injected underground or used to manufacture anything from plastic to fuel.

 Net Power makes emissions free energy and this is significant because electricity generation is responsible for 40% of the world’s annual greenhouse gas emissions (Ryan, 2019).
 Net Power’s patented thermodynamic cycle is known as the Allam cycle (aka the Allam power cycle).
 This a process for converting fossil fuels into mechanical power, while capturing the generated carbon dioxide and water.
 It works by using a turbine, it burns natural gas and pure oxygen which in combination with heat and high pressure turns a shaft to generate electricity.
 The mixture that exits the turbine is separated and the CO2 is recycled, compressed, and put back into the chamber.
 The carbon that isn’t reused is captured and can then be used or injected underground, where it’s permanently absorbed by rock.
 The net result is an emissions-free process that can generate electricity on a large scale (Rathi, 2018; Ryan, 2019).